JuliaAI/MLJ.jl/docs/src/index.md

 ## Prerequisites

-MLJ assumes some familiarity with the `CategoricalValue` and `CategoricalString` types from [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl), used here for representing categorical data.
+MLJ assumes some familiarity with [CategoricalArrays.jl](https://github.com/JuliaData/CategoricalArrays.jl), used here for representing arrays of categorical data.
 For probabilistic predictors, a basic acquaintance with [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) is also assumed.